HP ScanJet: ScanJet 4s, 4si, 5s

 Along with the ScanJet 4c, HP also introduced the ScanJet 4s and the ScanJet 4si in November 1995.
 These models of ScanJet were HP's first standalone sheetfed scanners that the company had released.
 The ScanJet 4s was a rebadge of Visioneer's PaperPort scanner, which was a low-cost, slimline sheetfed unit.
 The ScanJet 4s had a limited feature set compared to the PaperPort but was less expensive.
 The ScanJet 4si on the other hand was an original HP design.
-It was a networked scanner, designed to plug into a Ethernet router (or a Token Ring router) to send scans across a local area network through a NetWare server.
+It was a networked scanner, designed to plug into an Ethernet or Token Ring network to send scans across a local area network through a NetWare server.
 The ScanJet 4si had a front-panel LCD for sending scans directly to a system on the network.

 In April 1997, HP released the successor to the ScanJet 4s, the ScanJet 5s, which was designed by HP from the ground-up.
 Allegedly, HP was unhappy with the original PaperPort's design and grew weary of Visioneer's slow efforts to design a successor model on which HP could base the design of the ScanJet 5s, so HP decided to design it themselves.
 It was HP's first color sheetfed scanner and could scan documents up to 300 dpi optically (600 dpi interpolated) in 24-bit color.
 PC Magazine reviewed the ScanJet 5s negatively, writing that, "Unfortunately, [HP's] first entry in the color sheet-fed scanner market ... is slow and noisy", outputting mediocre scans.